xzel23/utility/README.md

 - DialogBuilder, AlertBuilder, WizardDialogBuilder: set default modality to `Modality.WINDOW_MODAL` instead of `Modality.APPLICATION_MODAL`
 - fix WizardDialog layout calculations
-- changed input dialogs to display the required marker on the left and the error marker on the right
+- changed input dialogs to display the required marker on the left and the error marker on the right, also a hint for required fields is added automatically when required fields are present; added colors to required and error markers and update on dark mode toggle

 ### 20.3.0